homieiot/convention/README.md

 ![Homie logo](logo.png) Homie
 =============================

-Homie is a very simple MQTT convention for the IoT.
+Homie is a lightweight MQTT convention for the IoT.

-This repository contains a README defining the Homie convention.

 You can find an implementation of the Homie convention:

-* A server part built with Node.js at [marvinroger/homie-server](https://github.com/marvinroger/homie-server)
+* A server-part built with Node.js at [marvinroger/homie-server](https://github.com/marvinroger/homie-server)
 * A device Arduino library built for the ESP8266 at [marvinroger/homie-esp8266](https://github.com/marvinroger/homie-esp8266)

 ## Convention

 Homie devices communicate through MQTT.
-The MQTT broker listens on port **35589**, but for more flexibility, any broker on any port may be used.

 To efficiently parse messages, Homie defines a few rules related to topic names.